tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 Client.

 The token request signature is also required to be unforgeable.
-Informally, unforgeability means that one cannot produce a valid (message, signature) pair for any blinding key without access to the private signing key.
+Informally, unforgeability means that no entity can produce a valid (message, signature) pair for any blinding key without access to the private signing key.
 Importantly, the means the Attester cannot forge signatures on behalf of a given Client in an attempt to learn the origin name.